pagkly/Zed/Investopedia4/How Substitutes Work.md

 Although an imperfect substitute may be replaceable, it may have a degree of difference that can be easily perceived by consumers.
 So some consumers may choose to stick with one product over the other.
 Consider Coke versus Pepsi.
 A consumer may choose Coke over Pepsi—perhaps because of taste—even if the price of Coke goes up.
 If a consumer perceives a difference between soda brands, she may see Pepsi as an imperfect substitute for Coke, even if economists consider them perfect substitutes.

 Less perfect substitutes are sometimes classified as gross substitutes or net substitutes by factoring in utility.
-A gross substitute is one in which demand for X increases when the price of Y increases.
+A gross substitute is one in which demand for X increases when the price of [[Y]] increases.
 Net substitutes are those in which demand for X increases when the price of Y increases and the utility derived from the substitute remains constant.

 ## Substitute Goods in Perfect Competition and Monopolistic Competition

 In cases of [[perfect competition]](https://www.investopedia.com/terms/p/perfectcompetition.asp), perfect substitutes are sometimes conceived as nearly indistinguishable goods being sold by different firms.
 For example, gasoline from a gas station on one corner may be virtually indistinguishable from gasoline sold by another gas station on the opposite corner.
-An increase in the price at one station will result in more people choosing the cheaper option.
+An increase in the price at one station [[Will|will]] result in more people choosing the cheaper option.

 Monopolistic competition presents an interesting case that present complications with the concept of substitutes.
 In monopolistic competition, companies are not [[price-takers]](https://www.investopedia.com/terms/p/pricetaker.asp), meaning demand is not highly sensitive to price.
 A common example is a difference between the store brand and name-branded medicine at your local pharmacy.
 The products themselves are nearly indistinguishable chemically, but they are not perfect substitutes due to the utility consumers may get—or believe they get—from purchasing a brand name over a generic drug believing it to be more reputable or of higher quality.